 Organization for Economic Co-operation and Development (OECD), a Supranational Organization headquartered in Paris, with 38 high-income members, is a major international organization driving sustainable development globally.
 It captures quantum of international aid through Official Development Assistance (ODA), a term coined by OECD’s Development Cooperation Directorate (DAC) in 1969 and a gold standard in international aid.
 Official development assistance (ODA) is defined by the OECD Development Assistance Committee (DAC) as government aid that promotes and specifically targets the economic development and welfare of developing countries.

 ODA is the largest source of external finance flows for emerging economies for funding development projects.
-The definition of ODA grants is revised from time to time and includes a minimum of 25% grant elements, among other parameters.
+The definition of ODA grants is revised from time to time and includes a minimum of 25 percent grant elements, among other parameters.
 (Beyond ODA flows: definition and research framework).

-UN stipulates a grant ratio of 0.7% of GNI for OECD countries towards contribution to ODA.
+UN stipulates a grant ratio of 0.7 percent of GNI for OECD countries towards contribution to ODA.
 Only a few countries meet the grant ratio target with Sweden leading the group in terms of participation as a percentage of GNI while the US leads in the total amount.
-(Annexure: Refer to the publication here) In recent years, China, although not a part of the OECD group, is a significant contributor to development assistance.
-India is playing a vital role in international development in Asia and Africa.
+In recent years, China, although not a part of the OECD group, is a significant contributor to development assistance.
 Apart from foreign direct investments and personal remittances which are tuned towards the private sector, the core responsibility of government borrowings is through the issuance of sovereign bonds.
 (Refer Masala Bond section in this report).

 Other significant forms of external financing assistance in development sector include philanthropic assistance through foundations, international sovereign bond issuance across various multilateral institutions, climate finance through PPP (public-private partnerships) as a critical enabler in forging multi-stakeholders’ alliances among different sets of actors within the development arena.
 (Beyond ODA flows: definition and research framework).
 The rise of sustainable finance is a result of the rise in different sources of development external funding facilitated by the PPPs.

-The most prominent foundations in the world are focused on the philosophies of leading social change icons.
 Foundations, charitable and religious institutions apart from government-backed organizations are the primary source of concessional finance.
-Financial Institutions, insurance funds, pension funds and the emerging impact investors are fostering incremental capital in the development sector. (refer Sustainable Finance/Sustainable Investing/ESG publication here).
-Seed accelerators example Y Combinator, Techstars, incubators and start-up platforms like Slush work as catalyst in boosting social entrepreneurship while social stock exchanges are a step in the right direction.
-Angel Investors, Venture Capitalists and even private equity are playing an increasing role in the social ecosystem.
-Corporate social responsibility is playing a defining role in imbibing ESG as a theme in investing.
+Financial Institutions, insurance funds, pension funds and the emerging impact investors are fostering incremental capital in the development sector.
+Seed accelerators example Y Combinator, Techstars, incubators and start-up platforms like Slush work as catalyst in boosting social entrepreneurship.
+Social stock exchanges are a step in the right direction to provide liquidity among actors within sustainable development.
+Angel Investors, Venture Capitalists and even private equity are playing an increasing role in the social impact ecosystem.
+Corporate social responsibility is another driver of ESG theme globally.

-The rise in sustainable investment in recent years is strongly enabled through the inclusion of ESG model among pension funds in Japan.
-Sustainable Investing has come a long way from following a negative screening of companies and sectors example gambling, tobacco to incorporating more action driven bottoms up approach including best in class screening, ESG integration, sustainable themed sectors, norms-based investing, impact/community investing, corporate engagement and shareholder action.
+The rise in sustainable investment in recent years is strongly enabled by the inclusion of the ESG model among pension funds in Japan.
+Sustainable Investing has come a long way from following a negative screening of companies and sectors example gambling, and tobacco to incorporating a more action-driven bottoms-up approach including best-in-class screening, ESG integration, sustainable themed sectors, and norms-based investing, impact/community investing, corporate engagement and shareholder action.
 1

 What’s Environmental, Social and Governance ESG?